-The Partnership supports a robust trade agenda so lowa companies can continue to export their goods and services around the globe to create jobs for American workers.
+The Partnership supports a robust trade agenda so lowa companies can continue to export goods and services around the globe to create jobs for American workers.
 With that goal in mind, The Partnership is part of The Exchange, a network of 28 metropolitan areas committed to increased global trade and economic competitiveness.
 The Partnership has dedicated itself to building Central Iowa's global presence through increasing exports and foreign direct investment.
-Those two goals are integral parts of the Global DSM plan, which was developed has part of the Global Cities Initiative, a joint project of the Brookings Institution and JP Morgan Chase.
+Those two goals are integral parts of the Global DSM plan, which was developed as part of the Global Cities Initiative, a joint project of the Brookings Institution and JP Morgan Chase.
 The program equips metropolitan leaders with the information, policy ideas and global connections needed to bolster regional positions in the global economy.
 As part of this work, The Partnership has also endeavored to establish metro-to-metro relationships and to share best practices in globally-oriented economic development.

-In 2015, Iowa exported \$13.1 billion in manufactured and value-added agricultural goods.
-Iowa's largest market was Canada, which posted merchandise exports of \$3.8 billion or 29.3 percent of the state's total.
-Iowa's largest merchandise export category is machinery, which accounted for \$2.3 billion.
-In 2014, the Des Moines-West Des Moines metropolitan area recorded \$1.4 billion in merchandise exports (13.6 percent of the state total), slightly above the \$1.3 billion recorded in 2013.
+In 2016, Iowa exported \$12.1 billion in manufactured and value-added agricultural goods.
+Iowa's largest market was Canada, which posted merchandise exports of \$3.35 billion or 27.6 percent of the state's total.
+Iowa's largest merchandise export category is machinery, which accounted for \$2.4 billion.
+In 2015, the Des Moines-West Des Moines metropolitan area recorded \$1.05 billion in merchandise exports.

 Foreign markets represent 80 percent of the world's purchasing power, 92 percent of its economic growth and 95 percent of its consumers.
 Developing countries buy more than half of all U.S. exports.
 More than 38 million Americans jobs depend on trade.
-One in three manufacturing jobs depends on exports, and one in three acres on American farms is planted for hungry consumers overseas.
+One in three manufacturing jobs depends on exports, and one in three acres on American farms is planted for consumers overseas.
 Trade is important for both big and small companies.
-Often overlooked in the U.S. trade debate is the fact that more than 97 percent of the quarter million U.S. companies that export are small and medium-sized enterprises.
+Often overlooked in the U.S. trade debate is the fact that more than 97 percent of the quarter of a million U.S. companies that export are small and medium-sized enterprises.

 To help accomplish these goals, it is important for Congress and the Administration to support pro-trade policy initiatives, trade and investment policies and agreements that will help American companies and workers to remain the most competitive in world.
 Many foreign countries still maintain steep tariffs and other barriers against U.S. exports, while the U.S. market is largely wide open.
-Across the world, there are about 300 free trade agreements in force; the United States is a party to 14 agreements in 20 countries.
+Across the world, there are about 300 free trade agreements (FTAs) in force; the United States has FTAs in effect with 20 countries.
 American workers and farmers deserve the opportunity to compete - and succeed - on a level playing field.